zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 ### Conclusion

 [TODO after writing everything else
-LW has betrayed its mission
+LW has betrayed its mission—Vaniver and Ray acknowledge that we are the spirit of LW1 ]
-]